GunhoChoi/Mathematics-Roadmap/README.md

 # Mathematics-Roadmap

-Mathematics &amp; Statistics supervised by Ph.D Lim Sung Bin
+Mathematics &amp; Statistics study supervised by Ph.D Lim Sung Bin

 ## All of Statistics